Probity in procurement: Goods and services guide

 Identifying, managing and resolving conflicts of interest is demonstrated by:

 • setting up procedures and processes to identify, address and manage actual, perceived or potential conflicts of interest.
-It is worth noting that conflicts can occur at any stage of a procurement process and procurement practitioners need to be aware of the requirement to immediately disclose the conflict and manage it accordingly; and
+It is worth noting that conflicts can occur at any stage of a procurement process and procurement practitioners need to be aware of the requirement to immediately disclose the conflict and manage it accordingly

-• record all action taken to address conflicts.
+• record all action taken to address conflicts

 Aligning procurement processes with capability is demonstrated by: